CodexLink/Time-Based-Clap-Pattern-Lock-VHDL08/README.md

 The repository is **free-of-charge** and is under [MIT License](https://github.com/CodexLink/Time-Based_Clap-Pattern-Lock_VHDL08/blob/master/LICENSE), so you can fork and make changes without me being notified about it.

-Also, keep in mind that, the implementation on this branch is heavily confusing because of how VHDL handles signals and how they make it hardly as possible to drive certain things and other such.
-Another branch will be made called ***""*** to assess proper implementation and implement all the things that are in the To-Do List.
+Also, keep in mind that, the implementation on this branch is heavily confusing because of how VHDL handles signals and how they make it hard as possible to drive certain signals and things and other such.
+I'm not sure if I wanna **rewrite** it, because of the convienience of the IDE such as `ModelSim` is **not so great after all**.

 And last, but not the least, expect it to be really confusing but it **works**.
 We made this project in time interval of **3 DAYS**.